John Malkovich

 Recognition

-Two films, starring John Malkovich, came out in 1987 and instantly received a cult following.
-Drama film The Glass Menagerie, a replication of production of the Tennessee Williams play of the same title is considered to be one of the best adaptations of a celebrated memory play.
+Two John Malkovich films released in 1987 instantly gained cult status.
+The Glass Menagerie, adapting Tennessee Williams' celebrated memory play, is considered one of the finest stage-to-screen translations ever made.
 The film was directed by Paul Newman and starred Joanne Woodward and Karen Allen.
-John Malkovich’s exquisite portrayal of Tom Wingfield is considered to be unsurpassed.
+John Malkovich's portrayal of Tom Wingfield remains unmatched.

 A snapshot from The Glass Menagerie